Raman1121/Linear-Regressors/README.md

 # Linear-Regressors
-A collection of different Linear Regression Algorithms
+A collection of different algorithms used for Linear Regression.

 ### Run